MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-share-guide.md

 ---
 title: Share a guide in Dynamics 365 Guides
-description: Learn how to share a guide in Microsoft Dynamics 365 Guides by using an access team or by using the Share option.
+description: Learn how to share a guide in Microsoft Dynamics 365 Guides by using an access team.
 author:  MattHoag-MS
 manager: tfehr
 ms.topic: conceptual